chaintree7/UE5_NetworkMontageSystem/README.md

 #### Then handle Notifys through the component's Events.
 This way, all the logic of the Montage can be kept in one BP_Actor
 ![image](https://github.com/user-attachments/assets/ac4bc0f3-868f-4cd5-aff4-c0c4f77278ce)

 #### There is a useful function `NotifyStartsWith?` in the component.
-It's used to split NotifyName and allowing you to easily handle complex Notify
+It's used to split NotifyName and allowing you to simply handle complex Notify
 ![image](https://github.com/user-attachments/assets/fa6a5d72-6443-4911-b1b7-b61bdfd912b8)